kdgohil01/Odoo-X-SPIT/README.md

 - **`build`**: Build the client for production

 ## Configuration
-- Environment-specific settings can be provided via standard `.env` files supported by Vite.
-Create `.env` or `.env.local` at the project root as needed.
+- Environment-specific settings can be provided via standard `.env` files.

-## Contributing
-- Fork the repo and create a feature branch
-- Commit with clear messages
-- Open a Pull Request describing your changes

-## License
-Specify your license here (e.g., MIT).
-If omitted, all rights are reserved by default.